DisnakeDev/disnake/docs/api.rst

     You can get the thread a member belongs in by accessing :attr:`ThreadMember.thread`.

+    On removal events, if the member being removed is not found in the internal cache, then this event will not be called.
+Consider using :func:`on_raw_thread_member_remove` instead.

     This requires :attr:`Intents.members` to be enabled.

     .. versionadded:: 2.0